 Your imagination takes you on a euphoric roller coaster, only to find the ride takes a sudden halfway halt; that’s when the reality of the sky high price tag of travel hits you.
-Unfortunately, we can’t rob a bank to make it happen, all we can do is work with what we have: a willingness to explore, a student budget and a plan of the top ten destinations that accommodates this budget.
-Like always, Holidaynerds have done the homework for you.
+Unfortunately, we can’t rob a bank to make it happen, all we can do is work with what we have: a willingness to explore, a student budget and a plan of the top ten destinations that accommodates it.
 Here is our list of Top ten destinations to visit on a student budget.

 Albania is a inexpensive alternative to Greece or Italy, which all feature stunning Mediterranean coastlines.
 You could check out the capital, Tirana, to see how Albanian culture and architecture has been influenced by their relationships with the Ottoman Empire, the Austro-Hungarian Empire and Rome.
 Hike Mount Dajti to get a bird’s-eye view of the city, movie style!
-This is considered a great place to backpack on the Adriatic Sea.
-Unlike other European destinations, Albania has student budget hostels that run between 9€-15€ a night, and equally affordable food.
+Albania is also considered a great place to backpack on the Adriatic Sea.
+Unlike other European destinations, this country has student budget hostels that run between 9€-15€ a night and equally affordable food.
 For next to nothing, you can spend your afternoons snacking on Balkan burek (a tasty flaky pastry filled with cheese or meat and onions) and a cup of strong thick Turkish coffee.
-Nerd fact 80% of cars in albania are Mercedes Benz
+Nerd fact: 80% of cars in albania are Mercedes Benz.

 Maybe you’ve heard that Costa Rica is the most expensive destination in Central America, but with its epic biodiversity, live volcanoes and gorgeous shorelines, you just can’t skip it even if you wanted too.
 It will keep your budget on point by camping, couchsurfing or staying at a budget student hostel for just $10 a night.
 The trick is to eat at the “sodas,” or local Tico restaurants, where meals cost half of what they would at tourist spots.
 Only thing that you will have to carefully budget for is the activities, like the Corcovado National Park, where you can take an unforgettable hike through rain forests packed with 500 different tree species.
 Yes 500.
 Oh and Don’t forget your camera!
 Nerd fact Since 1948 Costa Rica abolished its military and spends that money on education and culture.